mrgelement/mrgelement.github.io/index.md

 ## About Me

-I am a Master’s in Computer Science candidate at Tufts University in Medford, MA.
+I am a Master’s in Computer Science student at Tufts University in Medford, MA.
 Prior to my arrival at Tufts, I spent three years working at a literary agency in Brooklyn, NY.
 I earned a B.S. in Biology from The University of Alabama in 2016, where I wrote my honors senior thesis on the use of liquid chromatography-mass spectrometry (LC-MS) to detect endocrine-disrupting compounds in mangrove rivulus (*Kryptolebias marmoratus*) tissues.

 While at Tufts, I’ve been active in computational biology research: I’ve contributed to the development of a disease gene prioritization algorithm and am currently working on a project analyzing DNA repair.
 I am expanding on the DNA repair analysis for the DREAM program this summer.